sliute/CV/README.md

 I love programming for the kind of challenges it offers: they're intellectual, social, diverse, multi-disciplinary and consequential.
 That's why I'm __so__ getting a job in the field.
 I'm thirsty, and there's a whole river in front of me.

 Before this, I have been a brand strategist and (twice) agency co-founder.
-Both these agencies now thrive without my involvement, which is not the worst thing you could say about people.
+Both these agencies now thrive without my involvement, which is not the worst thing you could say about someone.

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Interests](#interests) | [Contact](#contact)